-Compared to the rest of the Indianapolis market, the Keystone at The Crossing region has more expensive rates, and you'll need to pay a premium to be in this hot region.
+Compared to the rest of the Indianapolis market, the Keystone at The Crossing submarket has higher rates, and you'll have to negotiate above asking rent to be in this hot region.

-In the last 90 days, 38 listings have come on the market, which means listings might be going fast.
-You'll want to be prepared to make an offer immediately.
-About 3% of the listings in the Keystone at The Crossing are subleases, so you will probably need to sign a longer term lease with the landlord directly.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 38 listings have come on the market, which means leases might be leasing quickly.
+You'll want to be prepared to tour spaces as quick as possible.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 4,400 sqft, there are still 0 new listings below 2,000 sqft.
-Most buildings in this region are close to 3 floors.
-Most buildings in this market were built in 1988 and are Class A.
+Even though the median size is 4,400 sqft, there are still 0 leases below 2,000 sqft.
+Most properties in this region are approximately 3 floors.
+Most buildings in this region were built in 1990 and are Class A.

-This area is fairly equally mixed residential and commercial.
-Public administration is the dominant industry in this region.
-Commute by car is the most popular way to get to work amongst Keystone at The Crossing residents.
+This region is fairly equally mixed residential and commercial.
+Public administration is the dominant industry in this area.
+Commute by car is the most popular way to get to work amongst Keystone at The Crossing folk.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.